chromium/chromium/docs/linux/build_instructions.md

 *   You must have Git and Python v3 installed already (and `python3` must point to a Python v3 binary).

-Most development is done on Ubuntu (currently 16.04, Xenial Xerus).
+Most development is done on Ubuntu (currently 18.04, Bionic Beaver).
 There are some instructions for other distros below, but they are mostly unsupported.

 ## Install `depot_tools`